 It takes very little contact for a car or truck to inflict massive damage on the human body.
-If you or a loved one have been hurt as a pedestrian, speak with a pedestrian accident lawyer in our office that can walk you through the process and file a claim to seek reimbursement for injuries or a death.
+If you or a loved one have been hurt as a pedestrian, speak with a pedestrian accident lawyer with the Law Offices of Randolph Rice.
+We can walk you through the process and file a claim to seek reimbursement for injuries or death.

 You trust drivers to obey the laws and to understand that they are responsible in many ways for the safety of every pedestrian, young or old, disabled or not.
 Pedestrian safety is, accordingly, a high priority for society.

 Pedestrians must also exercise basic prudence and care; not every pedestrian accident could have been avoided by the vehicle driver.
 Every case in which a pedestrian is injured or killed essentially comes down to determining whose behavior caused the accident.
 Both drivers and pedestrians need to be more cautious in conditions that make it harder to see, to react, and to stop.

 If you’ve hit by a car and want to file a claim for injuries, contact the Law Offices of Randolph Rice at (410) 694-7291 for immediate legal help.

 Pedestrian accidents, and the injuries and/or deaths that result, are far more common than most people realize.

 In 2013, 4,735 pedestrians were killed in traffic crashes in the United States, an average of one every 2 hours.
 In Maryland, pedestrian fatalities accounted for nearly a quarter of all traffic fatalities in the state in 2013.